MV Younara Glory: Engineering

-The main engine of the ship is MAN B&W 6S90MC-C with output power of 39,500 hp, achieved at 76 rpm.
-The output power together with the improved propulsion system and high-effective propeller, allow the cargo ship to operate with service speed of 15.0 kn.
+The main engine of the ship is MAN B&W 6S90MC-C with output power of 39500 hp, achieved at 76 rpm.
+The output power together with the improved propulsion system and high-effective propeller, allow the cargo ship to operate with service speed of 15 kn.
 The maximum achieved speed during the trial tests was over 16.5 kn.

+2026 Seizure

+On 7 January 2026, the U.S. Southern Command announced they had seized the ship as part of Operation Southern Spear.
+They described the ship as a "stateless, sanctioned dark fleet motor".